AamerShareef/Spy-Bot/README.md

 View the contents of the spybot.db database using a suitable database viewer (like firefox SQL plugin)

 ![ScreenShot](/Screenshots_Git/Screenshot16a.png)

 ![ScreenShot](/Screenshots_Git/Screenshot16b.png)

-Networks found and client probes collected during the recon by the spybot are stored in the spybot.db database.
+Networks and client probes found &  collected during the recon by the spybot are stored in the _spybot.db_ database.

 ### 9. GPU crack the handshake using pyrit